 Color printing is available at both Irwin and Science Libraries for currently enrolled Butler students, faculty, and staff.
-The cost is $1 for up to 4 pages, 25 cents for each additional page, and must be paid via credit/debit/Apple Pay/Google Pay at the Irwin Information Commons desk.
+The cost is $1 for up to 4 pages, 25 cents for each additional page, and must be paid via credit/debit/Apple Pay/Google Pay at the Information Commons desk.
 Color print jobs will need to be released by a staff member, so please visit the service desk at either library location for assistance.

 Butler alumni, guests, or special borrowers may not print.
 Guest users may save documents to a flash drive or attach files to an email.
 Information Commons staff is available if assistance is needed.

 Butler faculty, staff, and students may photocopy using the library machines in public areas.
 Simply swipe your Butler ID card at the machine to gain access; if you do not have your ID, you can enter your Butler username and password.
 The machine will not print color copies.

 Butler alumni, guests, or special borrowers may make copies for $.25/page, with a $1 minimum charge.
 This must be paid via credit card, Apple Pay, or Google Pay.
 In order to access the machine, please ask for assistance at the Information Commons desk.

 Scanning is available at no cost.
 Scans can be sent via email or saved to flash drives.
 You can customize the format (pdf, jpeg, etc) and can scan in color.
 A Butler login is necessary for the machine, so guests will need to visit the service desk at either location for assistance.